-Matching contributions will be contributed to your matching contribution account under the Plan at such time as we deem appropriate.
-Matching contributions may be contributed during the Plan Year or after the Plan Year ends.
-Any matching contributions we make during the year will be made in accordance with the following matching contribution formulas.
-You will be entitled to a matching contribution under each of the following matching contribution formulas (to the extent you satisfy the eligibility requirements described in Article 5 below).
+Matching Contributions will be contributed to your Matching Contribution account under the Plan at such time as we deem appropriate.
+Matching Contributions may be contributed during the Plan Year or after the Plan Year ends.
+Any Matching Contributions we make during the year will be made in accordance with the following Matching Contribution formulas.
+You will be entitled to a Matching Contribution under each of the following Matching Contribution formulas (to the extent you satisfy the eligibility requirements described in Article 5 below).

-• Fixed matching contribution formula.
-We will make a fixed matching contribution on behalf of eligible participants who make Salary Deferrals under the Plan.
-The matching contribution will equal 50% of Salary Deferrals you make to the Plan during payroll period for Regular Matching Contributions and plan year basis for the True Up Matching Contribution.
+• Fixed Matching Contribution formula.
+We will make a fixed Matching Contribution on behalf of eligible participants who make Salary Deferrals to the Plan.
+The Matching Contribution will equal 50% of Salary Deferrals you make during payroll period for Regular Matching Contributions and Plan Year basis for the True Up Matching Contributions.

-• Special matching contribution formula.
-We will make a matching contribution on your behalf if you make Salary Deferrals under the Plan.
-The matching contribution will be based on the following formula: The employer may in its discretion elect to make a True Up Matching Contribution on behalf of its Eligible Employees during the Plan Year only if the employee is employed on the last day of the Plan Year.
+• Special Matching Contribution formula.
+We will make a Matching Contribution on your behalf if you make Salary Deferrals to the Plan.
+The Matching Contribution will be based on the following formula: The Employer may in its discretion elect to make a True Up Matching Contribution.

 Limit on Matching Contributions.
-In addition to the overall limit on employer contributions described in Article 6 below, the Plan imposes special limits on the amount a participant may receive as a matching contribution under the Plan for the following period: payroll period for Regular Matching Contributions and plan year basis for the True Up Matching Contribution.
+In addition to the overall limit on total contributions described in Article 6 below, the Plan imposes special limits on the amount a participant may receive as a Matching Contribution under the Plan for the following period: payroll period for Regular Matching Contributions and Plan Year basis for the True Up Matching Contributions.

 • Limit on Salary Deferrals.
-In determining the amount of matching contributions you are entitled to under the Plan, only a certain amount of your Salary Deferrals are taken into account.
-For this purpose, any Salary Deferrals you make above 6% of Plan Compensation will not be eligible for a matching contribution.
-Thus, if you make Salary Deferrals in excess of 6% of Plan Compensation, you will not receive a matching contribution with respect to those Salary Deferrals.
+In determining the amount of Matching Contributions you are entitled to under the Plan, only a certain amount of your Salary Deferrals are taken into account.
+For this purpose, any Salary Deferrals you make above 6% of Plan Compensation will not be eligible for a Matching Contribution.
+Thus, if you make Salary Deferrals in excess of 6% of Plan Compensation, you will not receive a Matching Contribution with respect to those Salary Deferrals.